 Meera Kamath -Volunteer

-but now she has a happy life, full of emotions, that she can express and everybody around her can understand.
-She
+state, but now she has a happy life, full of emotions, that she can express and everybody around her can

 As a mother, Tamahar took me from "why to live" to" want to live happy".
 The support group for parents changed our lives for the better way, and has given us hope.
 The holistic approach in educating the children and helping the family has improved our lives in every way possible.
 I was in the idea of moving to different country for better lives and treatment for our daughter, but after joining Tamahar, I have decided not to go anywhere but here till the end.
 Every day is a joyous day for us here at Tamahar, with dedicated staff and passionate management.